Science and Education Watershed Education Program

 The program has grown tremendously and has expanded to offer classroom workshops for primary and elementary grade levels and water monitoring field trips for local middle school classes.

 The Watershed Education Program’s effective curriculum engages students to learn about our local environment with hands-on activities designed to correlate with NYS curriculum standards.

 CLWA and Watershed Education Program co-sponsor, Canandaigua Lake Watershed Council, are proud to be educating the next generation of stewards fro Canandaigua Lake.

-Here’s a recent storm drain marking project:
+Here’s a storm drain marking project with the Girl Scouts: